-Mr. Muchl developed a state-of-the-art solar powered system for impressed current cathodic protection of submerged steel and iron type structures without requiring any battery backup power.
+Mr. Muchl developed a state-of-the-art solar powered impressed current cathodic protection system for submerged steel and iron type structures without requiring any battery backup power.
+Innovations in design and method of operation permits the photovoltaic arrays to easily provide and maintain complete continuous corrosion protection without the necessity of DC power backup such as batteries.
 Battery backup power is considered costly and an environmental problem.
 To date, all impressed current systems require a continuous DC power supply in order to provide cathodic protection.

-The COASTSYSTA photovoltaic power system is a fixed-axis system which is suitable for the Panama City latitude of 30°10'N, 85°22'W. The tilt of the arrays were set at latitude instead of +15 degrees in January 1990, and have not been changed.
+The COASTSYSTA photovoltaic power system is a fixed-axis system which is suitable for the Panama City latitude of 30°10'N, 85°22'W. The tilt of the adjustable arrays were set at latitude instead of +15 degrees in January 1990, and have not been changed.
 This is a good indication that other areas with good distribution, but lower insolation levels, would be excellent prospects for a similar type of photovoltaic powered system.
 For higher latitudes, there are several other options to improve system performance without battery backup.
 These include one-axis East-West tracking, two-axis North-South, East-West tracking, or simply adding a module or two to meet the additional current requirements.